-Amino acids, also called the building blocks of proteins, are compounds that perform a large number of essential functions in the body.
-They are needed for vital processes such as building proteins and synthesising hormones and neurotransmitters.
+Amino acids, also called the building blocks of proteins, are compounds that perform a wide range of essential functions in the body.
+They are required for vital processes such as protein building and the synthesis of hormones and neurotransmitters.

 Some may also be taken in supplement form to naturally enhance sports performance or improve mood.
 They are categorised as essential, conditionally essential or non-essential, depending on various factors.